vikie1/portfolio-backend/README.md

 # About Portfolio-backend
-This is the back-end to my portfolio although I plan on using it as the backend to some of my other projects. <br>
+This is the back-end to my portfolio, although I plan on using it as the backend to some of my other projects. <br>
 It is a Spring Boot application that is based on Java 17 <br>
-The live version is at <a href="https://pbvictor.herokuapp.com/">heroku</a>.<br>
+The live version is at <a href="https://web-production-2b5d.up.railway.app/">heroku</a>.<br>
-The first run might take sometime compared to subsequent runs because <a href="https://www.heroku.com/">Heroku service</a> takes the webapp to 'sleep' if it's unaccessed in 30 minutes.<br>
 The project has a swagger3 OpenAPI documentation, link is at the entry URL.<br>
 The live version of the project currently serves <a href="https://victormwangi.netlify.app/">my portfolio</a> although there are plans to spring to life front ends of the projects under the 'io.github.vikie1.portfolio.projects' package.